anju-thute/Templates/populationSelection.md

 * __not__: `not Boolean`

 ### Static properties
 Static properties are given through an external read-only database containing two tables, one specifying node properties indexed by the node id and another specifying location properties indexed by the location id.
-The fields available in these tables will only be known to EXCEADS through the selected region and population.
-The fields, including types and labels, are specified in the JSON header of the associated CSV files.
+The fields available in these tables will only be known to EXCEADS once the region and population are selected.
+After slection the fields, including types and labels, are specified in the JSON header of the associated CSV files.

 ### Queries for static properties
 At this point, static queries are very limited.
 They return a sets which contains only field values.
 The returned field is either the id (node or location) in case the queries constraint (where clause) a field name or a selected field when the constraint contains a list of ids.
 Please note that all returned values will be unique.